stripe-archive/jquery.payment/README.md

 }
 ```

-When identifying a card type, the array is traversed in order until the card number matches a `pattern`.
+When identifying a card type, the array is traversed in order until the card number matches a prefix in `patterns`.
 For this reason, patterns with higher specificity should appear towards the beginning of the array.

 ## Example